frattezi/go-fib-api/README.md

-# go-fib-api
+# Fibonacci API

-FIB API it's a fibonacci calculator API written in Golang.
+A fibonacci calculator API written in Golang.